 There are several different ways to approach the success of a business.
 When it comes to how financial management experts perceive success, it often comes down to how much money a business is either making or capable of making.
 These two approaches are epitomized by the profit maximization method of financial management and the wealth maximization method.

-Understanding the pros and cons of profit maximization vs. wealth maximization understanding how they differ, while figuring out which one is best for your business will depend on what your business values most.
-While profit and wealth are certainly related in most people’s minds, they are distinct approaches of financial management.
+Understanding the pros and cons of profit maximization vs. wealth maximization understanding how they differ while figuring out which one is best for your business will depend on what your business values most.
+While profit and wealth are certainly related in most people’s minds, they are distinct approaches to financial management.

 Profit Maximization vs. Wealth Maximization

 Profit maximization is often seen as a more short-term approach.
 Businesses who use this financial management system focus on how the business can increase profits and reduce both losses and risk.
 Here are some of the common features of profit maximization in financial management:

 - Measured by money made over shorter periods of time